Data sources

 File location and formats

-By default, Perron looks up app/content/data/ for files with a .yml, .json, or .csv extension.
-For a features call, it would find features.yml, features.json, or features.csv.
-You can also provide a path to any data file, via Perron::Data.new("path/to/data.json").
+By default, Perron looks up app/content/data/ for files with a .yml, .json or .csv extension.
+For a features call, it would find features.yml, features.json or features.csv.
+Provide a path to any data resource in /app/content/data/, via Content::Data.new("path/to/data-resource").

 Accessing data